huaweicloud/terraform-provider-huaweicloud/docs/data-sources/cbr_vaults.md

 * `server_id` - The ID of the ECS instance to be backed up.

-* `excludes` - An array of disk IDs which will be excluded in the backup.
+* `excludes` - The array of disk IDs which will be excluded in the backup.

-* `includes` - An array of disk or SFS file system IDs which will be included in the backup.
+* `includes` - The array of disk or SFS file system IDs which will be included in the backup.